 3 Brand Positioning Statement Examples to Inspire Your Own Brand Positioning Statement

-To add attributes and value terms to a positioning statement, first identify your product’s or service’s unique qualities or features.
+To add attributes and value terms to a positioning statement, first identify the unique qualities or features of your product or service.
 These are the attributes that set your offering apart from competitors.
 Next, determine the benefits or value that these attributes provide to customers.
 These value terms will make your positioning statement compelling and persuasive.
 For example, suppose your product is a running shoe with extra cushioning and support.
 In that case, the attribute is the added cushioning and support, and the value term is the improved comfort and performance for runners.
 You can then incorporate these attributes and value terms into your positioning statement by highlighting how your product or service provides specific benefits to customers.

 For example, “Our running shoes are designed with extra cushioning and support for improved comfort and performance.”